 Nature of business: Regional Management Corp. (the Company) was incorporated and began operations in 1987.
-The Company is engaged in the consumer finance business, offering small installment loans, large installment loans, automobile purchase loans, furniture and appliance purchase loans, related credit insurance, and ancillary products and services.
-As of December 31, 2012, the Company operates offices in 221 locations in the states of Alabama (42 offices), New Mexico (2 offices), North Carolina (26 offices), Oklahoma (6 offices), South Carolina (69 offices), Tennessee (20 offices), and Texas (56 offices) under the names Regional Finance, RMC Financial Services, Anchor Finance, Superior Financial Services, First Community Credit, and Sun Finance.
-The Company opened and/or acquired 51, 36, and 17 new offices during the years ended December 31, 2012, 2011, and 2010, respectively.
+The Company is engaged in the consumer finance business, offering small installment loans, large installment loans, automobile purchase loans, retail purchase loans, and related credit insurance.
+As of December 31, 2013, the Company operated offices in 264 locations in the states of Alabama (49 offices), Georgia (3 offices), North Carolina (29 offices), New Mexico (4 offices), Oklahoma (21 offices), South Carolina (70 offices), Tennessee (21 offices), and Texas (67 offices) under the names Regional Finance, RMC Financial Services, Anchor Finance, Superior Financial Services, First Community Credit, AutoCredit Source, RMC Retail, and Sun Finance.
+The Company opened or acquired 43, 51, and 36 new offices during the years ended December 31, 2013, 2012, and 2011, respectively.

 Seasonality: Our loan volume and corresponding finance receivables follow seasonal trends.
-Demand for our loans is typically highest during the fourth quarter, largely due to customers borrowing money for holiday spending.
+Demand for our loans is typically highest during the third and fourth quarter, largely due to customers borrowing money for back-to-school and holiday spending.
 Loan demand has generally been the lowest during the first quarter, largely due to the timing of income tax refunds.
-During the remainder of the year, our loan volume typically grows from customer loan activity.
-In addition, we typically generate higher loan volumes in the second half of the year from our live check campaigns, which are timed to coincide with seasonal consumer demand.
+During the remainder of the year, we typically experience loan growth from general operations.
+In addition, we typically generate higher loan volumes in the second half of the year from our direct mail campaigns, which are timed to coincide with seasonal consumer demand.
 Consequently, we experience significant seasonal fluctuations in our operating results and cash needs.